Wrongful detention

-View of CECOT prison in El Salvador, notorious for housing wrongfully detained foreign nationals.

 Wrongful detention is the detention of an individual where there is no likelihood or evidence that they have committed a crime against a legal statute, or in which there has been no proper due process of law.
 A person does not need to be arrested in order to be wrongfully detained.
 Persons can be arbitrarily or wrongfully detained if they are not allowed to leave a specific jurisdiction (a type of travel ban known as an exit ban) or if they are prevented from traveling to or from a specific area or region.

 Distinction between hostages and false imprisonment

 A wrongfully detained person is someone held by a government or state actor, often on questionable legal grounds, without the clear intention of using them as leverage to force another party to act.
 A hostage is typically someone seized and held against their will to pressure a third party into taking specific actions.

 False imprisonment refers to a situation where someone is held by a government authority without legal justification, often in a government controlled setting like a police station or prison.
 Wrongful detention is a broader legal term encompassing any unlawful restraint of a person's movement where the detainer is a government entity acting without proper authority.